 Second, dip the chicken in the egg mixture.
 Again, allow all the excess to drip off.

 Third, dip in the panko crumbs and cheese mixture.
-Set aside for 5 minutes.
+Once coated, set it aside on a wire rack for 5 minutes.
 This step will help the breadcrumb mixture stick to the chicken breasts during cooking.

 Cooking instructions